 The factions in her film are similar, but they wear different faces.
 Nikhilesh, the Oxford returned editor of a newspaper is the liberal Left while Sandip Jha, the Hindu historian demanding a homogeneous saffronisation of the country is the conservative Right.
 But unlike the novel or Ray’s film, where the politics of the author is not only blatant but his allegiance is foregrounded, Sen is more nuanced.
 She shares Tagore’s attempt of infusing personal politics with art but refrains from pillorying any group.
 And she does so since her film, she says, “critiques a certain idea of India, not any particular party.”
 In her indictment of the country we have come to inhabit, it becomes redundant to point fingers at one particular group.
 In such times both seem responsible, and both should be treated with scepticism.
 Sen does the same and with marked insight.

 Delving deeper beyond the monolithic binaries, she portrays Sandip not just as a ruthless, ambitious politician with his eyes fixed on the rungs of the ladder, but as someone who, unlike Nikhilesh, is more rooted, more aware of reality.
 “I have a deep respect for Ray and Tagore but I did feel that neither of them did justice to Sandip.
-They made him very black and white.
-But I feel human beings are not like that.
-They are many shades of grey,” Sen says.
-It is Sandip, and not Nikhilesh, who understands that it does not matter what one believes in, what matters, rather, is what one should believe in, standing at this point of time.
+They made him very black and white but human beings are not like that.
+They embody various shades of grey,” Sen says.
+It is Sandip and not Nikhilesh who understands that it does not matter what one believes in.
+Standing at this point of time what matters is what one should believe in.
 It is Sandip who is equipped with the lexicon that appeals to the masses, who is enough of a realist to know, “It’s a world gone mad.”
 Nikhilesh, with his idealism, like any other arm-chair critic is disillusioned.
 He visibly struggles to not only take cognisance of the way things are unfurling but also to find a resolve.
-It is rather slyly highlighted when, in the film, Nikhilesh goes to Bastar in his bid to experience the ‘hard reality’, and there, like a foreign tourist far-removed from what they are witnessing, documents the dire poverty with his camera.
-The director not only keenly underlines how things are, but also provides a context, showing us why things are the way they are.
+It is rather slyly highlighted when Nikhilesh goes to Bastar in his bid to experience the ‘hard reality’, and like a foreign tourist far-removed from what they are witnessing, documents the dire poverty with his camera.
+The director not only keenly underlines how things are but also provides a context, showing us why things are the way they are.

-But it is in the artistic liberty she takes in her presentation of the character Bimala, Nikhilesh’s wife, that Sen’s censure against the present political climate is most scathing.
-Contrary to her literary counterpart, Bimala is not an upper-class Hindu woman, rather a Dalit, who is taken up as a “project” by Nikhilesh’s mother.
-She is not only sent to an upstart college, Lady Shri Ram, but is also given a new name, Brinda: the seemingly well-meaning act of Brahmanisation becoming an allegory of the quintessential white man’s burden, the need for an upper-caste to resuscitate the less privileged.
+But it is the artistic liberty she takes in her presentation of the character Bimala, Nikhilesh’s wife, that Sen’s censure against the present political climate is most scathing.
+Contrary to her literary counterpart, Bimala is not an upper-class Hindu woman, rather a Dalit taken up as a “project” by Nikhilesh’s mother.
+She is sent to an upstart college, given a new name, Brinda: the seemingly well-meaning act of Brahmanisation becoming an allegory of the quintessential white man’s burden, the need for an upper-caste to resuscitate the less privileged.
 Stranded in the midst of both the binaries, she is the “issue-based politics” Sen admits to be interested in, the issue(s) that both the Left-liberal and the conservative Right, operating with their own agenda, fail to resolve, worse even identify.